top of page

 Get Your Fingerprints Taken

 Florida State requires electronic fingerprints be taken and criminal background checked before issuing a CAM License.
-Digital fingerprints can be taken at any authorized location across the U.S. Make an appointment online or contact PearsonVue at 877-238-8232 for more information.
+Digital fingerprints can be taken at any authorized location across the U.S. Make an appointment online or contact IdentoGO at (800) 528-1358 for more information.

 STEP 3